 - Gene therapy techniques that are generally used to get patient cells to produce growth factors.

 - Stem cell therapies that are designed to either support existing motor neurons, and/or to replace them with new motor neurons

 Many of the drugs in development for ALS also may have uses in other diseases.
 ALS drugs in development also are being tested for use in Friedreich's ataxia, Charcot-Marie-Tooth disease, multiple sclerosis, Parkinson's disease, etc.

-In 2012, MVP invested in several additional ALS programs:
+MVP has invested in several additional ALS programs:

 - MVP awarded $268,000 to Glialogix to test a small molecule therapy previously tested for other diseases in the mouse model of ALS.

 - MVP awarded $250,000 to ALS Biopharma to study its Hsp70-based therapy for ALS.
 The company will determine if it can improve delivery of the protein to the necessary tissues to be effective in treating ALS.
 This project has been terminated due to milestone failure.